dimashidayat99/Recomposing_Classical_Music_With_GAI/model/vae/README.md

 9. One Hot Encoding: Each of the arrays went through one hot encoding process where the categorical representation of data were converted to a binary matrix format.

-10. Flatteing: Finally, each arrays were flattened to vocab size times sequence length of the data.
+10. Flattening: Finally, each arrays were flattened to vocab size times sequence length of the data.
 Noted that since there are four arrays, there are 4 vocab size which represent unique value of treble notes, unique value of treble durations, unique value of bass notes and unique value of bass durations.

 The final products of the preprocessing stage were the 4 processed array which consist of one hot sequence data which are treble notes, treble durations, bass notes and bass durations.